Course Number and Title:

 - Calculate rotational effects (moments) due to forces applied at different points on an object.

-- Calculate moments by means of moment arms, coupled loads, and force/couple combinations.
+- Calculate moments by means of moment arms, and coupled loads.

 - Analyze non-concurrent coplanar force systems.

-- Construct complete free body diagrams of structures.
+- Draw accurate free body diagrams of a body.

 - Apply the principles of equilibrium using force analysis of structures and machines.